 AlSi10Mg is a typical casting alloy with good casting properties and is used for cast parts with thin walls and complex geometry.
 The alloying elements silicon and magnesium lead to high strength and hardness.
 The alloy also features good dynamic properties and is therefore used for parts subject to high loads.
 Parts in Aluminum AlSi10Mg are ideal for applications which require a combination of good thermal properties and low weight.

 Cobalt Chrome MP1 produces parts in a cobalt-chrome-molybdenum-based superalloy.
-This class of superalloy is characterized by having excellent mechanical properties (strength, hardness), corrosion resistance and temperature resistance.
-Such alloys are commonly used in biomedical applications such as dental and medical implants and also for high-temperature engineering applications such as in aerospace engines.
+This class of superalloy is characterized by having excellent mechanical properties (strength and hardness), corrosion resistance and temperature resistance.
+Such alloys are commonly used in biomedical applications such as dental and medical implants.
+They are also for high-temperature engineering applications such as in aerospace engines.

-Maraging Steel MS1 is a martensite-hardenable steel.
+Maraging Steel MS1 is a martensite steel with increased hardenability.
 Its chemical composition corresponds to U.S. classification 18% Ni Maraging 300, European 1.2709 and German X3NiCoMoTi 18-9-5.
 This kind of steel is characterized by having excellent strength combined with high toughness.
-The parts are easily machinable and polished after the building process and can be easily post-hardened to more than 50 HRC.
+The parts are easily machinable and polished after the building process.
+They can be easily post-hardened to more than 50 HRC.